kaesar/onmind-xdb/README.md

 To install the software just uncompress the `.zip` file on a folder, by example, called `onmind`

-To run the software just open the file `onmind-dce.exe` for Windows, or `onmind-dce-mac` for macOS.
+To run the software just open the file `onmind-dce.exe` for Windows, or `onmind-dce-mac` for macOS, or `onmind-dce` for Linux.
 You can create an direct access icon.

 The first time you launch the software, it requires give permisions when Windows asking you and it create another folder in user home directory for the database (or data) that is called: `onmind\xy`